 Many communities are dealing with food waste by encouraging people to compost more.
-Ideally, people would compost their food waste in their own backyards, where they can use their finished compost on their own plants.
-If that idea appeals to you, here's a quick guide to how to get started composting at home.
+Ideally, people would compost their food waste in their own backyards, where they can turn their food waste into beautiful soil like what is pictured here.
+If that idea appeals to you, here’s a quick guide to how to get started composting at home.

 Timesaver Tip: Using a composting barrel or bin spares you the need to make your own, and it’s pretty quick to spin a barrel rather than have to dig compost into a pile.